J-1 Visa Business Data Analyst Jobs

 Does the two-year home residency requirement affect Business Data Analyst J-1 participants?

 It depends on three factors: whether your home government funded your exchange, whether your home country lists data analytics as a skills-shortage field, and whether U.S. government funding is involved in your program.
-If any apply, you may be required to return home for two years before changing to H-1B or green card status.
+If any apply, you may be required to return home for two years before changing to H-1B visa or green card status.
 Your designated sponsor can review your specific situation before you accept a placement.